peterkwkwan/Programming_Theory/blockchain/7_modifying_blockchain.md

 ### Significance of chaining

 How are blocks chained together?
+And how does it relate to security?

+How does this prevent malicious activity on the blockchain?